Accommodation in South Africa

-Renting property in South Africa, on a short- or long-term basis, is a straightforward process.
-Renting through estate agents remains a popular method of finding a place to stay, while listings are also given in local newspapers, and on a wide variety of websites.
-There is an almost inexhaustible range of accommodation available to rent in South Africa, from bachelor flats in skyrise apartment blocks, to Victorian cottages, to large, stand-alone houses with big gardens, and semi-detached units in modern townhouse complexes.
+Renting property in South Africa is a straightforward process.
+Working through an estate agent remains a popular method of finding a place to stay, while listings are also given in local newspapers and on a variety of websites.
+The country has a vast selection of rental accommodation including bachelor flats in skyrise apartment blocks, Victorian cottages, stand-alone houses with big gardens, and semi-detached units in modern townhouse complexes.

 Buying property in South Africa

 Attracted by competitive property rates and enormous investment potential, many expats – especially those planning to stay for a few years – end up buying property in South Africa.

 The good news is that there are no restrictions on non-residents owning property in South Africa.
 However, there is a restriction on the amount of financing non-South African residents can apply for.
 Foreign citizens are only allowed to borrow up to 50 percent of a house's value and have to provide the balance themselves.Expats in South Africa on a work permit are, however, considered to be residents and aren't subject to this restriction.